- CDargs - Bookmarks and browser for the shell built-in cd

 - swiss-move - Moving with decreasing step-size (don't use this)

-- mouse-focus - focus follows mouse for XEmacs windows (only XEmacs, don't use this)
+- mouse-focus - focus follows mouse for XEmacs windows (only XEmacs, I don't use this)

-- mtorus - Navigating positions stored on a torus (use it on GNU Emacs, mostly only the filtered buffer cycling)
+- mtorus - Navigating positions stored on a torus (use it on GNU Emacs all the time, mostly only the filtered buffer cycling)

-- tex-letter - Inserting LaTeX letter templates with a menu (don't use this)
+- tex-letter - Inserting LaTeX letter templates with a menu (I don't use this)

-- track-scroll - Dragging buffers with the mouse (only XEmacs, don't use it anymore)
+- track-scroll - Dragging buffers with the mouse (only XEmacs, I don't use it anymore)

-- linmag-mode - Writing articles for the Linux Magazin (still in use)
+- linmag-mode - Writing articles for the Linux Magazin (still in use, not only by me as I have been told)

-- bravegnuworld-mode - HTML plus comments for proof-reading. (don't use it)
+- bravegnuworld-mode - HTML plus comments for proof-reading.
+(I don't use it anymore)

-- multiselect - Select non-contiguous regions and yank them later. (don't use it)
+- multiselect - Select non-contiguous regions and yank them later.
+(I don't use it)

 Work in Progress

 These are raw versions of emacs libraries or previews or whatever.
-Try to use them if you want to, clean the up if you find the time and send them back ;-)
+Try to use them if you want to, clean them up if you find the time and send them back ;-)

 - watch-sexp.el - Continuously updating buffer with evaluated sexps